What is a Limited Liability Partnership?

 What is an LLP?

-So, you might have an idea about LLP or have no idea at all, but here we will explain what LLP is and how the structure of LLP works.
-If you want to learn the basics of LLP, then carry on reading.
+You might have an idea about LLP already, or wish to know more.
+So, if you want to learn the basics of LLP, then carry on reading.

 The Limited Liability Partnerships Act 2000, which went into effect in April 2001, created a hybrid business entity that is neither a partnership nor a corporation.